Shadowcaster77/USRP_RX_MULTI_RECV/README.md

 ```
 # Further-Notice
 Some parts of the C++ code can be modified by users' intend
+The total_num_samps in the following can be set to arbitrary numers.
 ```
 //    while(num_acc_samps < total_num_samps)
 //    {